tstack/lnav/README.md

     $ journalctl -o short-iso | lnav

+It is also possible to use `journalctl`'s json output format and `lnav` will make us of additional fields such as PRIORITY and _SYSTEMD_UNIT:

+    $ journalctl -o json | lnav

+If using systemd v236 or newer, the output fields can be limited to the ones actually recognized by `lnav` for increased efficiency:

+    $ journalctl -o json --output-fields=MESSAGE,PRIORITY,_PID,SYSLOG_IDENTIFIER,_SYSTEMD_UNIT | lnav

 If your system has been running for a long time, for increased efficiency you may want to limit the number of log lines fed into `lnav`, e.g. via `journalctl`'s `-n` or `--since=...` options.

+In case of a persistent journal, you may want to limit the number of log lines fed into `lnav` via `journalctl`'s `-b` option.

 ## Screenshot